hash-define-organization/hashdefine-onlineIDE/README.md

 # FAQs

 ## 1. I am a beginner with open source or with react can I contribute in this repository ?
-Anybody can contribute to this project.
-Just take an issue, give your ideas, work on the issue and I am always here to guide you throughout the process ❤ .
+We encourage everyone to contribute to this project.
+Feel free to pick an issue, share your ideas, and collaborate on it.
+We're here to guide you every step of the way ❤️

 ## 2. What are the steps to make my first contribution ?
 Kindly refer to the [contributing.md](/CONTRIBUTING.md) file.
 All the contributing guidelines are written over there.

 ## 3. Is there any need to assign myself to the issue before starting to work on the issue ?
-It is better to wait until you are assigned to the issue.
-Although if you are make sure that no-one is working on the issue then you can start working on the issue.
+We encourage everyone to contribute to this project.
+Feel free to pick an issue, share your ideas, and collaborate on it.
+We're here to guide you every step of the way ❤️.

 ## Contributors
 <a href="https://github.com/hash-define-organization/hashdefine-onlineIDE/graphs/contributors">